bareminimum-co/brandproductions-website/src/content/services/03-printing-and-packaging.md

 ---
-title: Printing
+title: Printing and Packaging
-description: "Create your world of imagination.
-Formulate reality out of your vision. "
+description: "A wide spectrum of facilities from the best digital and offset printing press.
+Brand Production is an ideal solution for all your needs. "
 cover: "./_images/printing.png"
 coverAlt: "The word astro against an illustration of planets and stars."
+image1: "./_images/packaging.png"
+image1Alt: "carpender working on a wood furniture."
+image2: "./_images/printingcopy.png"
+image2Alt: "carpender working on a wood furniture."

 ---

 Create your world of imagination.
 Formulate reality out of your vision.
 A wide spectrum of facilities from the best digital and offset printing press.
 Brand Production is an ideal solution for all your needs.